 Predicting Floods and Protecting Lives

-Given this extreme threat on human life, predicting major floods due to torrential rain is an urgent necessity.
-This, however, remains a challenge given the short time-scale of the flood combined with multiple uncertainties that limit the predictive capability of our water models.
-To tackle this, scientists in the Data Assimilation Research Section (DAReS), in collaboration with scientists at NCAR’s Research Application Lab (RAL) and the University of Texas at Arlington (UT Arlington) have recently developed a state-of-the-art ensemble prediction system that aims to increase the accuracy of flood forecasting during a hurricane landfall.
+Given this extreme threat to human life, predicting major floods due to torrential rain is an urgent necessity.
+This, however, remains a challenge given the short time-scale of flooding combined with multiple uncertainties that limit the predictive capability of our water models.
+To tackle this, scientists in the Data Assimilation Research Section (DAReS), in collaboration with scientists in NCAR’s Research Application Lab (RAL) and the University of Texas at Arlington (UT Arlington) have recently developed a state-of-the-art ensemble prediction system that aims to increase the accuracy of flood forecasting during a hurricane landfall.
 The team coupled WRF-Hydro (the research compartment of the National Water Model; Gochis et al. 2020) with the Data Assimilation Research Testbed (DART; Anderson et al. 2009) and assimilated hourly streamflow data, collected from a hundred United States Geological Survey (USGS) gauges in the affected region.
 The framework uses 80 different streamflow realizations, incorporating multiphysics uncertainty and time-varying uncertainty in the forcing fluxes.
 The team also developed two novel data assimilation techniques that helped improve the prediction accuracy of the flood; namely, along-the-stream (ATS) localization and adaptive covariance inflation (Gharamti 2018).
 “ATS localization, which is a topologically-based updating scheme, helped reduce sampling errors for ungauged basins at specific sites such as the Rocky River near Norwood, NC” describes Dr. Gharamti from the DAReS team.
 He further adds “Adaptive inflation, on the other hand, was extremely useful at mitigating extreme model and boundary biases particularly near Pee Dee River in SC.”

 Dr. McCreight from RAL really enjoyed the collaborative environment of this work adding “Having weekly meetings where there is an opportunity to look and investigate various hydrographs together, was indispensable for the success of the projects.”
 Concerning future plans, Dr. Gharamti said “Despite the success of this work, looking ahead we plan to further improve the assimilation framework by adding nonlinear streamflow updates that respect the non-Gaussian (positive) nature of the variable.
 This can be done by a statistical transformation, commonly referred to as Gaussian Anamorphosis.”